 What To Do

 Turn off the engine and pop the hood - Let everything cool down.
+Popping the hood allows ambient airflow to help dissipate heat faster.
 Never touch anything under the hood yet.

 Photo: Pexels